"I never feel happy even tho I don't feel sad."

 You can also appreciate that anxiety-prone parents will play a pivotal role in the development of anxiety symptoms in their children.

-And as I mentioned, the very exciting news is that these pathways can be developed!
+And as I mentioned, the very exciting news is that these pathways can be expanded upon!

 Joy is often confused with excitement.
 But it differs in a fundamental way.
 Joy is activated by the parasympathetic nervous system.
 In contrast, activation of the sympathetic nervous system is experienced as excitement.